Nursing

 Nursing Management Skills Inventory

-The era we are in today demands us to stay alert to the growing technological advancements continuously.
-While I support old facts and theories; I also think that we should keep ourselves updated with new studies.
-So being fully aware of the fact I will not only continue seeking for more but will lead the flock through these advancements.
-For this, I not only need my personal self- assessment but proper planning and its implementation.
-That is why I am always ready to learn something new by spending more time with the patients and supervise through self -evaluation.
+The era we are in today demands us to stay continuously alert to the growing technological advancements.
+While I support old facts and theories, I also think that we should keep ourselves updated with new studies.
+So, being fully aware of this fact, I will not only continue seeking more but will lead the flock through these advancements.
+For this, I need not only my personal self-assessment but also proper planning and implementation.
+That is why I am always ready to learn something new by spending more time with the patients and supervising them through self-evaluation.
 That’s how I become more reliable among my patients.
-I also feel need to encourage and mentor my fellow staff nurses and support them.
+I also feel the need to encourage and mentor my fellow staff nurses and support them.

 With leadership come the challenges.
-It is utmost need of an hour to keep you associated with professional development which asks for involvement in different associations.
-They function to spread awareness and share knowledge and experiences with other health and non- health communities.
-This lags me behind because it is sometimes hard to cope with networking demands of modern society along with hectic daily routine as a nurse manager.
-As mentioned above I am always ready to learn.
-Taking this into consideration, I need to specialize in my field which open doors of infinite knowledge not just for me but also gives me an opportunity to share new techniques and practices with the staff working under my supervision.
-This helps them to see beyond the limits of what they already the outcomes of efforts and learning change have the face of a health facility.
+It is the utmost need of an hour to keep you associated with professional development, which asks for involvement in different associations.
+They function to spread awareness and share knowledge and experiences with other health and non-health communities.
+This lags me behind because it is sometimes hard to cope with the networking demands of modern society, along with my hectic daily routine as a nurse manager.
+As mentioned above, I am always ready to learn.
+Taking this into consideration, I need to specialize in my field, which opens doors of infinite knowledge not just for me but also gives me an opportunity to share new techniques and practices with the staff working under my supervision.
+This helps them to see beyond the limits of what they already have.
+The outcomes of efforts and learning change are the face of a health facility.

-The dual role of nurse manager makes them stay balanced no matter how many challenges they have to face.
+The dual role of nurse managers makes them stay balanced no matter how many challenges they have to face.
 Leadership styles and skills reveal four basic practices (visionary, coaching, affiliate, democratic) to be important out of six.
-So my ultimate goal is implementing those styles that assure dedication to healthcare services.
-It involves active learning that takes the small group, works on real problems, takes action and learns as individuals and as a team.
+So, my ultimate goal is to implement those styles that assure dedication to healthcare services.
+It involves active learning that takes the small group, works on real problems, takes action, and learns as individuals and as a team.
 It helps in creative and flexible decisions to lessen the problems (CASIDA & PARKER, 2011).

-Keeping a set of guidelines aids in reflective practice which aspires a person to lead.
+Keeping a set of guidelines aids in reflective practice, which inspires a person to lead.
 Following are some leadership qualities I am looking forward to developing in my practice.

-• • Individual accountability approach using SWOT approach
+• Individual accountability approach using the SWOT approach

 References